Polesworth Group Homes Ltd

 We also record the following data which is classified as “special category”:

-• Health and social care data about you, which will include gender, ethnicity and your physical and mental health data.
+• Health and social care data about you, which will include gender, marital status, ethnicity and your physical and mental health data.
 This will include your NHS number and any medical test results that we should be aware of in order to provide you with appropriate care including COVID-19 swab and antibody test results and COVID-19 vaccinations.

 • We may also record data about your sexual orientation or religion.